 Whether it's between the law firms we're working with or accounting firms with the quality of earnings, our different internal teams, the integration teams, the ops team.

 That's key is having a regular cadence because there's a lot of activity going on.
 I have over 20 deals under LOI right now.
 They're all being closed over the next couple of months.
 There's not much time to pause and take a breath.

-I think that's one of the challenges, right?
-Obviously a hundred percent acquisitions, a lot easier to understand we're going to pay you X versus when I'm showing someone a term sheet, it's going to include some different components.
+Obviously, a hundred percent acquisition is a lot easier to understand.
+We're going to pay you X versus when I'm showing someone a term sheet; it's going to include some different components.

-I have to do a lot of coaching of our business development people.
-It's not just a relationship job too, they really have to understand M&A. Explain some complex things to a doctor.
+I have to do a lot of coaching for our business development people.
+It's not just a relationship job; they have to understand M&A. Explain some complex things to a doctor.

 They practice medicine.
 They're not thinking about multiples and exit recaps and things like that.
-So it's something that you definitely have to walk them through, but to show the value in our model and how it could be a lot more beneficial versus taking a little more upfront, and there's risk involved as well.
+So it's something that you have to walk them through, but to show the value in our model and how it could be a lot more beneficial versus taking a little more upfront, and there's risk involved.

-They're all asset deals.
-So we set up a legal entity for each of the clinics we acquire that's in its own legal entity, and there's obviously some structuring involved too, and not just in the vet space, but certain states prohibit the corporate practice of medicine.
+So they're all asset deals.
+So we set up a legal entity for each of the clinics we acquire, and there's some structuring involved too, and not just in the vet space, but certain states prohibit the corporate practice of medicine.

 So you have to structure around that, where you have a veterinarian own the actual legal entity that employs the veterinarians.
 And then you have some inner company agreements and things like that.
 Each of our acquisitions sits in its own LLC entity.